/ A / B / C / D / E / F / G / H / I / J / K / L / M

 A term used to describe the way an engine is running when it is not drawing enough fuel compared to the amount of air.
 This will cause the engine to run hot and, if not corrected, can cause engine damage.

+Acronym for Light-Emitting Diode.
 Those little red lights you see on everything from electronic speed controllers to chargers.
-LED stands for Light-Emitting Diode.

 A term used to describe a tire that is completely packed with dirt around the lugs or spikes.
 This usually happens on a wet tracks with loose dirt.